ladiladi/etch-a-sketch/README.md

 # etch-a-sketch
 A browser version of something between a sketchpad and an Etch-A-Sketch.
+Training DOM manipulation and HTML/CSS/JS.